ArvindgpCoder/News-Website/README.md

 # News-Website

-I have developed a news website that allows users to view the latest news articles from various sources in a visually appealing manner."
+I have developed a news website that allows users to view the latest news articles from various sources in a visually appealing manner.

 **Tech Stack:**
 The website was built using HTML, CSS, and JavaScript to create the user interface and handle client-side interactions.